 5.2.
-SIP CLF and Wireshark packet capture
+SIP CLF and packet capture tools

-Wireshark is a popular raw packet capture tool.
-It contains filters that can understand SIP at the protocol level and break down a captured message into its individual header components.
-While Wireshark is appropriate to capture and view discrete SIP messages, it does not suffice to serve in the same capacity as SIP CLF for the following reasons:
+Wireshark and tcpdump are popular raw packet capture tools.
+Wireshark even contains filters that can understand SIP at the protocol level and break down a captured message into its individual header components.
+While packet capture tools are appropriate to capture and view discrete SIP messages, they do not suffice to serve in the same capacity as SIP CLF for the following reasons:

-- o Using Wireshark will not eliminate the need for agreeing to a common set of fields to represent a SIP CLF record.
-This common understanding is important for interoperability to allow one implementation to read a log file written by a different implementation. - o Using Wireshark would require that the underlying libraries related to Wireshark and packet capture be available for all platforms on which a SIP server or a SIP client can execute on.
-Given the different platforms that a SIP client or server runs on --- mobile, fixed host, tablet, etc. --- this may become an inhibiting factor when compared to the SIP client or server producing a SIP CLF record natively (the SIP client or server has

-- already parsed the SIP message for operation on it, therefore, it seems reasonable to have it write the parsed tokens out to persistent store in an agreed upon format). - o If SIP messages are exchanged over a secure transport (TLS), Wireshark will be unable to decrypt them and render them as individual SIP headers. - o Using Wireshark and the related packet capture libraries may imposes a dependency on a third party library.
+- Using packet capturing tools will not eliminate the need for agreeing to a common set of fields to represent a SIP CLF record.
+This common understanding is important for interoperability to allow one implementation to read a log file written by a different implementation. - o The packet capture from these tools is not easily searchable by simple command line tools for text processing. - o Using packet capture tools require that the underlying libraries related to packet capture be available for all platforms on which a SIP server or a SIP client can execute on.
+Given the different platforms that a SIP client or server runs on --- mobile, fixed host, tablet, etc. --- this may become an inhibiting factor when compared to the SIP client or server producing a SIP CLF record natively (the SIP client or server has already parsed the SIP message for operation on it, therefore, it seems reasonable to have it write the parsed tokens out to persistent store in an agreed upon format). - If SIP messages are exchanged over a secure transport (TLS), packet capture tools will be unable to decrypt them and render them as individual SIP headers. - Using such tools and related packet capture libraries may imposes a dependency on a third party library.